libAtoms/QUIP/README.md

 call external packages, and serve as plugins to other software such as [LAMMPS](http://lammps.sandia.gov), [CP2K](http://www.cp2k.org) and also the python framework [ASE](https://wiki.fysik.dtu.dk/ase).
-Various hybrid combinations are also supported in the style of QM/MM, the with a particular focus on materials systems such as metals and semiconductors.
+Various hybrid combinations are also supported in the style of QM/MM, with a particular focus on materials systems such as metals and semiconductors.